flit/argon-rtos/README.md

 Argon RTOS
 ==========

-Small embedded RTOS with C and C++ APIs.
+Small embedded RTOS with clean C and C++ APIs for Arm Cortex-M-based microcontrollers.

 *Version*: 1.3.0<br/>
 *Status*: Actively under development.
 Mostly stable API.
 Well tested in several real applications.

-Tested cores:

-- ARM Cortex-M0+
-- ARM Cortex-M4
-- ARM Cortex-M4F

-Supported toolchains:

-- IAR EWARM
-- Keil MDK (armcc)
-- GNU Tools for ARM Embedded Processors (gcc)

-Language requirements:
-- C99
-- C++98

 ### Overview

-Argon is designed to be a very clean RTOS kernel with a C++ API.
-It also has a C API upon which the C++ API is built.
-The code is quite readable and maintainable, and is well commented and documented.
+Argon is designed to be a very clean preemptive RTOS kernel with a C++ API.
+A plain C API upon which the C++ API is built is also available.
+It is primarily targeted at microcontrollers with Arm Cortex-M processors.
+A primary goal is for the source code to be highly readable, maintainable, and well commented.

 The kernel objects provided by Argon are: